Thimphu Tshechu

 Mask Dances (Cham)

-These sacred dances are performed by monks and laymen dressed in intricate costumes and masks, depicting stories of morality, faith, and victory over evil.
-Each dance carries spiritual significance, b
+These sacred dances are performed by monks and laymen dressed in intricate costumes and masks, depicting stories of morality, faith, and the victory of good over evil.
+Each dance carries centuries of spiritual significance, believed to purify the karma of all who witness it.

 02